 Marketing experts recommend keeping your cool, acknowledging the issue, and responding with empathy.
 Your best option is to publicly invite the person to continue the discussion via private message.

-Acting responsibly and professionally as you attempt to resolve a customer’s complaint, especially if they’re acting angry and irrational, helps turn a negative online review into a positive marketing experience.
+Acting responsibly and professionally as you attempt to resolve a customer’s complaint, especially if they’re acting angry and irrationally, helps turn a negative online review into a positive marketing experience.

 Leave the Gate Open